datacraft-dsc/DEPs/0/README.md

 become inputs of other child Operations, with the proviso that this must be consistent with the execution ordering specified in the directed acyclic graph.

-As such, an Orchestration can be used used to represent a fully automated Data Supply Line that can be executed and managed by agents in the data ecosystem.
+As such, an Orchestration can be used to represent a fully automated Data Supply Line that can be executed and managed by agents in the data ecosystem.

 Orchestrations are defined in more depth in DEP13